muquit/grabc/README.md

   This program can be useful when you see a color and want to use the color in xterm or your window manager's border but no clue what the name of the color is.
 It's silly to use a image processing software to find it out.
-(That's how I described it 20 years ago, so keeping it this way for historical reasons).
+(That's how I described it 20 years ago, so keeping it this way for historical reasons - Apr-11-2018).

 # Synopsis